paolopedroso/KevinBaconGame/README.md

 ## Additional Information
 - **Source Data:** The raw data is sourced from [IMDB datasets](https://datasets.imdbws.com/) and [IMDB interfaces](https://www.imdb.com/interfaces/).
-- **Preprocessing:** The dataset has been trimmed to include non-adult titles and US releases to fit within the memory constraints of the Codio environment.

 This project is a great opportunity to apply your knowledge in graph theory and algorithms, particularly BFS, to a fun and engaging problem!